martinhundrup/Tag-and-Track/README.md

 Tag & Track is a mobile application designed for the Conner Museum of Vertebrates to generate and scan QR codes that track specimen loans, locations, and histories while integrating with the museum’s existing Arctos database.

 ### Additional information about the project
 Tag & Track modernizes the museum’s paper-based specimen loan system.
-The app will let staff generate labels containing QR codes, scan specimens to check them in or out, and record each transaction with borrower and staff information.
-It will interface read-only with the existing Arctos database to verify specimen records, while maintaining a local database for loan activity and physical-location tracking.
-The app will also support offline mode for rooms with poor connectivity, queueing scans until a stable connection is available.
+The app lets staff generate labels containing QR codes, scan specimens to check them in or out, and record each transaction with borrower and staff information.
+It was meant to interface read-only with the existing Arctos database to verify specimen records, however do to difficulties with Arctos, this feature was changed to be a manual addition of specimen.
+The app also supports an offline mode for rooms with poor connectivity, queueing scans until a stable connection is available.
 Automatic email receipts and digital loan sheets will streamline communication and archival processes.

 ## Installation